By Fransisco Msonge (MD), 2023

 The question today is: was “tongues” in Corinth ecstatic speech or ordinary languages?
 There are good arguments on both sides of the issue.
 They are those who say there are differences between Acts and 1 Corinthians 14.
 In Acts, the focus was preaching; in Corinthians, the focus was prayer and thanksgiving.
 It is said that praying in tongues is a personal prayer language between a believer and God (1 Corinthians 14:2) that a believer uses to edify himself (1 Corinthians 14:4).

 They are those who give arguments for ecstatic speech and say: In the characteristics of tongues in 1 Corinthians 14, the person speaks to God, not to other people (vss.
-2, 28), no one understands him or her (vs. 2), and in the spirit, the person speaks mysteries (vs. 2), not edifying himself or herself (vs. 4).
+2, 28), no one understands him or her (vs. 2), and in the spirit, the person speaks mysteries (vs. 2), edifying himself or herself (vs. 4).

 Anyway, why should God communicate to humans through heavenly language?
 God did not communicate to Prophets and apostles in heavenly languages when writing the bible, why should He do it now?
 God works through human intelligence and He can`t communicate with humans through heavenly or angelic languages.
 Would the Lord, who warned against babbling like the heathen (Matt.
 6:7), inspire meaningless gibberish?
 In 1 Corinthians 14:22, tongues are a sign to unbelievers, as at Pentecost.
 Therefore, tongues must be real languages.
 The gifts were given for the church (1 Cor.
 12:7).
 This rule prohibits using a gift purely for personal gratification.